mjung5/covid-vignette-api/README.md

 | District of Columbia |  1.919775 |
 | New Mexico           |  1.897449 |

-When looking at the contingency table with confirmed cases Risk status and death rate status, it still shows the consistent results.
-The very high risk group in terms of confirmed cases continue to in the medium and high death rate group.
-Similarly, very low and low risk group in terms of the confirmed cases shows low and medium death rate group.
+When looking at the contingency table with confirmed cases risk groups and death rate groups, it still shows consistent results.
+The very high risk category in terms of confirmed cases grouped in the medium and high death rate categories.
+Similarly, the very low and low risk category in terms of the confirmed cases grouped in the low and medium death rate categories.

 ``` r
 # Contingency table